sparklescoya/blueprint-parser/README.md

 # Blueprint Parser
-A Blueprint Parser made in Python
+A Blueprint Parser made in Python.

+Inputs raw Blueprint Code copied directly from Unreal Engine and converts it to json.

 ## Features:
 - Node Names